 TSPN recommends Social Media Guidelines for Mental Health Promotion and Suicide Prevention, published by the Entertainment Industries Council.
 This document offers recommendations for organizations and individuals communicating about mental health and suicide on social media to reduce stigma, increase help-seeking behavior and help prevent suicide.

-ReportingonSuicide.org also offers recommendations for social media and online content, with a special page devoted to blog posting.
+ReportingonSuicide.org also offers recommendations for social media and online content.

 The 988 Suicide and Crisis Lifeline's online press resources feature